 Living at a distance from older loved ones can make the need for help at home easier to overlook.
 As a matter of fact, many adult children of elderly parents often do not realize that Dad and Mom need assistance until they come home for a visit or spend a longer period of time together.
-If you are caregiving from a distance for your senior parents, it’s important to have a plan set up for emergency situations and care.
+If you are caregiving from a distance for your senior parents, it’s important to have a family emergency plan in place.

-The experts in Wadesboro home care and care in the surrounding area at Carolina Hearts Home Care have put together these helpful strategies to help long-distance family caregivers.
+The experts in Aberdeen home health care and care in the surrounding area at Carolina Hearts Home Care have put together these helpful strategies to help long-distance family caregivers.

 When you’re not in a position to just drive across town to help, it is imperative to have family conversations about the “what ifs” that could possibly arise with your loved ones, such as: